devisions/gokvstore/README.md

     		ReadOnly:       false,
     		UseCompression: true,
     		SyncWrite:      false,
-    	}
-	// or use the default options.
+    	}// or use the default options.

+	//open the database
 	db, err := Open(dir, opts)

+	//work with the database
 	err = db.Put([]byte("somekey"), []byte("somevalue"))